fh17488/LoadManager/ReadMe.md

 I have created a load manager application using the serverless framework.
-The Inbound Queues component is implemented as an API Gateway endpoint connected to a lambda called receiveRequests.
+Inbound messages are received by an API Gateway endpoint connected to a lambda called receiveRequests.
 Messages sent to this endpoint contain the following contents:

 {"message":"hello faraz!", "priority": "Critical"}